 Another good way to raise capital to finance a new startup is through Crowdfunding websites.
 Crowdfunding offers a great avenue or platform for entrepreneurs to raise money to finance their great ideas.

-Most of the crowdfunding websites are using a reward base model where people who invest in a new business venture are given some form of reward such as the product that is going to be produced, while others are equity based crowdfunding.
+Most crowdfunding websites are using a reward-based model.
+This helps the people who invest in a new business venture to have some form of reward.

 It is just a new way for people to invest in a startup.
 It offers people the opportunity to invest and follow a company’s progress and be part of their success.

 However, if you are planning to get your project funded online make sure you understand how crowdfunding websites work and don’t forget to search around for some of the best crowdfunding websites that can help you secure funds for your startup.

 Angel investment network is another means of raising capital to finance a new startup.
 What’s angel investing?
 Angel investing is equity finance.

 An Angel investor makes use of his or her personal disposable finance and makes their own decision about making the investment.

 Angel investor uses their business or professional experience to invest in the growth of a small business, generally in a startup or early stage.
 Angel investors can make investments on their own or as part of a group (syndicate).